 This course emphasizes the power of the documentary and its potential to address issues of social significance.
-Students examine the world of the documentary from initial concept to financing to distribution and produce a substantive documentary.
-This culminating course for documentary students also explores career opportunities.
+Students examine the world of the documentary from initial concept to financing to distribution and produce a documentary suitable for submission to a film festival.
 Prerequisite: COM 355 or 356.

 COM 456.
-PRODUCING NARRATIVE CINEMA
+PRODUCING FOR THE SCREEN